 - Prepare to grow herbs indoors this winter.
 Chives, lemon balm, basil, tarragon and oregano all are all relatively easy options for those who are new to windowsill farming.

 - If you have a root cellar, clean and prepare it for new roots, tubers, or vegetables.
 Make sure it is set up for adequate air exchange, darkness, easy access, proper temperature and humidity control, and is rodent proof.
 If you don’t have a root cellar, use the season ahead to learn how one can be an effective way to store fresh foods at a low cost.
-See Root Cellars (PDF) for more information.
+For more information, see Root Cellaring.

 - Prune dead or dying branches from trees and shrubs on your property.
 Stay on the ground when pruning.
 Hire a professional for trees that require pruning if a ladder or greater is needed.
 Professional arborists have the proper equipment and the know-how.